 GROUP BY Occupation;

-In this Group By example, we used Min function to find the Minimum Income and Minimum Sales in each Occupation Group.
+In this example, we used the Min function to find the Minimum Income and Minimum Sales in each Occupation category.

 SELECT Occupation,